Bulimia and Meditation

 The Perfect Healing Combination

 Bulimia and meditation and prayer is a perfect combination for healing.
 Add prayer throughout the day when you feel weak or unhappy, and you have a protocol to help you for the rest of your life, even when you’ve recovered.
-I pray every day.
-I don’t always meditate, but when I combine prayer and meditation I find my life works.
+I pray a lot.
+I don’t always meditate, but when I combine prayer and meditation I find my life unfolds more easily.

 Remember to download my free eBook to read about how other women found their personal way to recovery.